Home » Symptoms » Dog Symptoms A-Z » Grayish-white Oral Mucosal Plaques

 -

 Can such plaquesPlaques are deposits or accumulations of substances on the inner or outer surfaces of body tissues.
 In veterinary medicine, they can occur on the skin, in blood vessels, or in the brain. disappear on their own, or is treatment necessary?
 In some cases, mild plaquesPlaques are deposits or accumulations of substances on the inner or outer surfaces of body tissues.
-In veterinary medicine, they can occur on the skin, in blood vessels, or in the brain. may disappear on their own, especially if they were caused by a short-term irritation.
-However, targeted treatment is often necessary to treat the underlying cause and avoid complications.
+In veterinary medicine, they can occur on the skin, in blood vessels, or in the brain. may disappear on their own, especially if caused by short-term irritation.
+However, targeted therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. is often required to treat the underlying cause and prevent complications.

 -

 What treatment options are available for dogs with this symptom?
-The treatment depends on the underlying cause and may include antibiotics, antifungals, antiviral drugs, or immunomodulatoryImmunomodulatory describes the ability of a substance to modify the reaction of the immune system.
+Treatment depends on the underlying cause and may include antibiotics, antifungals, antivirals, or immunomodulatoryImmunomodulatory describes the ability of a substance to modify the reaction of the immune system.
 Immunomodulatory drugs can either stimulate the immune system to fight infections more effectively or suppress it to prevent overreactions. therapies.
 Changes in diet or oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
-In veterinary medicine, many treatments are administered orally. hygiene may also be part of the treatment.
+In veterinary medicine, many treatments are administered orally. hygiene can also be part of the treatment.

 -